April 13, 2020

 Variation in exercises is an important way to prevent long-lasting imbalances and asymmetries (Wormhoudt et. al., 2018).

 The above delineates one of the many reasons why a repetition without repetition approach in the warm-up and weight room is such a valuable addition.
-While being far ahead of his time, the late Nikolai Bernstein coined the phrase “repetition with repetition,” which implies that repetitive attempts at the same task are accompanied by variable trajectories of elemental variables (Latash, 2012).
+While being far ahead of his time, the late Nikolai Bernstein coined the phrase “repetition without repetition,” which implies that repetitive attempts at the same task are accompanied by variable trajectories of elemental variables (Latash, 2012).
 The performer-task-environment relationship is dynamic.
 For this reason, we introduce a repetition without repetition approach to the weight room.
 In our course, ‘Approaching the Weight Room from an Ecological Dynamics Perspective,’ we appropriately cover ideas that support a nonlinear approach to the weight room.
 Here, we’ll highlight a few points as well as offer some practical takeaways.

 The weight room is a place where the focus has long been on muscular development and overall strength gains.
 This is all fine and dandy, but has our focus been too narrow?
 Is there a need to take a more holistic approach?
 We think so!
 We propose that the weight room is a component of a larger system.
 Essentially, it has value, but for most, maybe our focus has limited our opportunity.
 First, let’s look at physical literacy.
 It is hard to land on a single definition for the term, but Senior Lecturer in Sport and Exercise from the University of Gloucestershire, Will Roberts, said, “It’s more holistic than just the physical.
 It’s more about how people become confident, motivated, and have the knowledge to become more physically active.”
 We like to use the warm-up and what are traditionally viewed as weight room exercises to help guide the athlete in becoming more physically literate.
 Beyond the physical development, there is perceptual, cognitive, social, emotional, and so forth.
 It transcends sports, but certainly helps with athletic development as well!

 So, before we discuss the obvious contributions, let’s briefly touch on social and emotional development.
 If we offer our athletes some guidance and allow them to explore their movement capabilities, you can imagine that most will leave the training sessions with more confidence and competence.
 In efforts to design an environment that offers multiple areas of development, try designing exercises that allow them to engage with a partner.
 We also encourage changing partners from time to time.
-Not only do people move differently, but it provides the athlete and opportunity to work with someone else, which continues to promote social growth.
+Not only do people move differently, but it provides the athlete an opportunity to work with someone else, which continues to promote social growth.
 The movements or exercises selected can vary a bit depending on age, physical development, etc. but should include nontraditional choices.

 Some examples are: